Krapp's Last Tape: Synopsis

 The voice starts to describe the revelation he experienced at the end of a pier.
 Krapp grows impatient when his younger self starts enthusing about this.
 He fast-forwards to near the end of the tape to escape the onslaught of words, where suddenly the mood has changed and he finds himself in the middle of a description of a romantic liaison between himself and a woman in a punt.
 Krapp lets it play out and then rewinds the tape to hear the complete episode.

 Afterwards, Krapp loads a fresh tape and begins to recount his year.
 He is scathing when it comes to his assessment of his thirty-nine-year-old self.
 He finds he has nothing he wants to record for posterity, save the fact he "revelled in the word spool."
 He mentions a trip to the park and attending Vespers, where he dozed off and fell off the pew.
 He also mentions his recent literary disappointments: "seventeen copies sold", presumably of his last book, eleven of which have gone not to interested readers but to foreign libraries.
 His sex life has been reduced to periodic visits by an old prostitute.
 Unlike his younger selves, Krapp has nothing good to say about the man he has become and even the idea of making a "last effort" when it comes to his writing upsets him.

 He retreats into memories from his dim and distant past, gathering holly and walking the dog of a Sunday morning.
 He then remembers the girl on the punt and wrenches off the tape he has been recording, swapping back to the prior tape and replaying the entire section again.
 This time he allows the tape to play to the very end, with the thirty-nine-year-old Krapp determinedly not regretting the choices he has made, certain that what he would produce in the years to come would more than compensate him for any potential loss of happiness.

 Krapp makes no response to this but allows the tape to play on, silent, until the final curtain.

 Structure

-In Waiting for Godot, Beckett uses aspects of Judeo-Christianity as the template for his play, in Film the template is the writings of Bishop Berkeley, and in Krapp's Last Tape, according to Anthony Cronin, he uses Manichaeism as a structural device: The dichotomy of light and dark ... is central to Manichaean doctrine ...
+In Waiting for Godot, Beckett uses a circular, symmetrical structure as the template for his play, in Film the template is the writings of Bishop Berkeley, and in Krapp's Last Tape, according to Anthony Cronin, he uses Manichaeism as a structural device: The dichotomy of light and dark ... is central to Manichaean doctrine ...
 Its adherents believed that the world was ruled by evil powers, against which the god of the whole of creation struggled as yet in vain ...
 Krapp is in violation of the three seals or prohibitions of Manichaeism for the elect: the seal of the hands, forbidding engagement in a profession, the seal of the breast against sexual desire, and the seal of the mouth, which forbids the drinking of wine ...
 Beckett [however] seems to have known no more about Manichaeism than is contained in the eleventh edition of the Encyclopædia Britannica, which he possessed.